emiliogarza/movie-list/README.md

 ## Future Features?
 Given more time, I think some improvements would be:
 1. Better Page URLs for better SEO benefits, formulate titles in URLs.
 2. Create a Reviews Feature, where you can comment how you felt about the movie.
+Would build a Netlify Function and Supabase Database.
 3. Have a page with latest movies being featured
 4. Work on some of the UI to make it cleaner and more attractive.